-Nadia’s Initiative established the Sinjar Action Fund (SAF) to advance reconstruction efforts.
-Nadia’s Initiative is uniquely positioned to facilitate the redevelopment of the Sinjar due to its extensive knowledge and understanding of the political, cultural and economic complexities of the region.
+Nadia’s Initiative established the Sinjar Action Fund (SAF) to advance reconstruction efforts in Sinjar, Iraq.
+Nadia’s Initiative is uniquely positioned to facilitate the redevelopment of Sinjar due to its extensive knowledge and understanding of the political, cultural, and economic complexities of the region.
 Nadia’s Initiative brings a comprehensive peace building approach to the process of rebuilding and recognizes that reconstruction efforts must be developed locally – local solutions to local problems.
 Nadia Murad seeded the fund by donating 100% of her prize money from the Nobel Peace Prize.
-Unfortunately, this is not enough.
-Without further commitments from the global community, the Yazidi population will cease to exist.

-With a commitment of two million euros from the French government and a European Union commitment of one million euros, Nadia’s Initiative is partnering with Chaine de l’Espoir (CDE) to build a new hospital in Sinjar City over the next three years.
-Currently, the Iraqi government is assigning a plot of land for construction.
-In the interim period, an operating theater in the wing of the old hospital building is being built and will be operational by December 2019.
+With a commitment of 2 million euros from the French government and 1 million euros from the European Union, Nadia’s Initiative is partnering with Chaine de l’Espoir (CDE) to build a new hospital in Sinjar.
+While the architectural plans for the new Sinjar Hospital are being developed and the plot of land is undergoing a geological study, an Operating Theater is being built in the old hospital to meet existing medical needs and will be operational by December 2019.

-Iraq may be the most landmine-affected country in the world following decades of conflict.
-Since 2014, this contamination has been made much worse by ISIS, which deployed improvised explosive devices and landmines on an industrial scale.
-ISIS targeted vast areas of agricultural land around villages as well as around key infrastructure.
-Explosives were placed in people’s homes, schools and medical facilities.
+In 2014, ISIS deployed improvised explosive devices and landmines on an industrial scale in Iraq.
+ISIS targeted vast areas of agricultural lands around villages, as well as key infrastructure.
+Explosives were placed in peoples' homes, schools, and medical facilities.
 The scope and scale of mining put both internally displaced and returning populations at significant risk of injury and death.
-It prevents effective humanitarian, rebuilding and recovery efforts.
+The landmines have prevented effective humanitarian, rebuilding, and recovery efforts.

-In Sinjar approximately 90% of the 500,000 population (93,000 households) fled.
-Only 8,177 families have returned to less comprised regions.
-Much work remains to be done, despite MAG releasing more than 2.6 million square meters of land in Sinjar district, finding and removing thousands of explosive ordnance.
+In Sinjar, approximately 90% of the 500,000 population (93,000 households) fled.
+Only 8,177 families have returned.
+Nadia's Initiative has been working with the US government and the Mines Advisory Group (MAG) to de-mine more than 2.6 million square meters of land in Sinjar district.

-Thanks to a generous donation from the Republic of China (Taiwan), Nadia’s Initiative - in collaboration with implementing partner Dorcas Aid International - is helping owners of 30 farms rehabilitate fields destroyed by ISIS.
-Nadia’s Initiative and Dorcas will provide them with seeds for winter and summer crops, generators, electrical wires, greenhouses, tubes, boreholes, and water tankers.
+Thanks to a generous donation from the Republic of China (Taiwan), Nadia’s Initiative - in collaboration with implementing partner Dorcas Aid International - is helping owners of 30 farms rehabilitate fields destroyed by ISIS by providing them with seeds for winter and summer crops, generators, electrical wires, greenhouses, tubes, boreholes, and water tankers.